renpy/renpy/sphinx/source/incompatible.rst

 8.1.0 / 7.6.0
 -------------

+**Keymap** The :doc:`keymap <keymap>` has changed substantially, which means that if your game changes the default keymap - usually a bad idea - it will need to be updated to reflect the new keysyms.

 **File Search** Ren'Py will now only look for image files in game/images, rather than all files.
 To look for all files in game/images, use::